 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, should be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding or extra-familial harm, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
 Children's social care assessments should consider such factors so it is important that schools and teachers provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.